At Sovereign Research, one of our regular recommendations is to consider moving a portion of your savings to a safe, stable, foreign bank.

 Download a free preview of our to get even more actionable information.

 Our intelligence reports cover everything from new residency or foreign banking options to how to reduce, defer, or even eliminate your taxes, to incredible investment picks.

 Members have recently received our latest Ultimate Offshore Banking Guide & Comparison, where we did an in-depth analysis on over 20 offshore banks and banking jurisdictions.

 Inside you will learn which banks are the safest in the world, which pay the highest interest (over 3.75% in USD and even more in local currencies) and how exactly you can open an offshore bank account without leaving home.

-Sovereign Man: Explorer is your essential introduction to international diversification, a guide to ensure you have access to the most important tools to build your own Plan B.
+Sovereign Blueprint is your essential introduction to international diversification, a guide to ensure you have access to the most important tools to build your own Plan B.

 Join over 100,000 subscribers who receive our free Notes From the Field newsletter, where you’ll get real boots-on-the-ground intelligence as we travel the world and seek out the best opportunities for our readers.